LILLIAN “LIL” HARDIN

 In 1961, Lil was recruited by Riverside Records for a series of albums

-titled “Chicago--The Living Legends.”
+titled “Chicargo--The Living Legends.”
 Lil appeared on the third album.

 But the 50s ended on an up note when Ray Charles’s remake of Lil's song, Just For a Thrill, became a big hit.